krnb/noobsecblog/source/_posts/home.md

 </pre>

 Hi, welcome to my blog!
+I hope you liked the cow, feel free to pet it :)

 The purpose of this blog is to share my knowledge and things I do with everyone.
 Check out currently available content on the left.